 Welcome to the Translational Spine Research Laboratory

-The focus of our research program is the pathophysiology and treatment of degenerative and developmental disorders affecting the spine, particularly those affecting the intervertebral discs and vertebral bones.
+The focus of our research program is the pathophysiology and treatment of degenerative and developmental disorders affecting the spine and synovial joints.
 The scope of our research includes basic mechanistic studies, translational studies in animal models, and clinical studies in human patients.
-We use cutting edge techniques in molecular biology, biochemistry and bioengineering, coupled with novel in vitro model systems to study disease mechanisms.
+We use cutting edge techniques in molecular biology, biochemistry, and bioengineering, coupled with the novel in vitro model systems to study disease mechanisms.

 If you have interest in joining our lab feel free to email Dr. Lachlan Smith.

-- Bioactive Injectable Therapeutics for Intervertebral Disc Degeneration
+- Development and Preclinical Evaluation of Bioactive Injectable Therapies for Intervertebral Disc Degeneration and Low Back Pain

-- Pathogenesis and Treatment of Spine Disease in Mucopolysaccharidosis Disorders
+- Pathogenesis and Treatment of Spine and Bone Disease in Mucopolysaccharidosis Disorders

 - Developing Novel Clinical Tools for Integrating Surgery Patient Outcome Data with Basic and Translational Research